GITEC 2026 - GITEC Awards: Nominees

 Jose Orellana has played a pivotal role in modernizing the Alcoholic Beverage and Cannabis Administration’s (ABCA) digital footprint, transforming how the agency serves both staff and the wider DC community.
 Bringing private-sector expertise into government, he quickly earned the trust of colleagues by coupling IT excellence with exceptional customer service, ensuring technology solutions were not only secure and efficient but also intuitive and accessible for end users.
 Jose has helped digitize core agency operations, streamline service delivery, and strengthen ABCA’s technical infrastructure, reducing friction for staff and improving the experience for residents and businesses who rely on timely, accurate licensing and regulatory services.
 His proactive self-training, adaptability, and commitment to continuous improvement have elevated ABCA’s IT environment, positioning the agency to better meet modern public expectations and support the District’s mission with resilience and innovation.

-Operation Stormbreaker
+Operation StormBreaker

 U.S. Marine Corps